barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="700" src="/images/lambda-iam.png">
 </p>

-In the reverse engineering part above we already learned that IAM credentials are passed into the Lamda function via environment variables.
+In the reverse engineering part above we already learned that IAM credentials are passed into the Lambda function via environment variables.
 Let’s go one step back, and rethink our attack vectors.
 As an adversary it can be hard to read environment variables, so we need to abuse another weakness to achieve this.
 Those weaknesses could be:

-1. [XML External Entities (XXE)](https://cwe.mitre.org/data/definitions/1030.html) to achive the ability to read files
+1. [XML External Entities (XXE)](https://cwe.mitre.org/data/definitions/1030.html) to achieve the ability to read files
-2. [Server Side Ressource Forgery (SSRF)]( CWE - CWE-918: Server-Side Request Forgery (SSRF) (4.6) (mitre.org)) which is the most likely variant of both.
+2. [Server Side Resource Forgery (SSRF)]( CWE - CWE-918: Server-Side Request Forgery (SSRF) (4.6) (mitre.org)) which is the most likely variant of both.
 Since [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file) it`s easy to get your hand on files from outside and even bypass firewalls, because it allows the file protocol

 <br>
 <p align="center">